 The second model released was the black Spectrum +2A.
 This was a major revision and the main board was completely different and ran on through the +2B and +3 models (the +3 had the disk drive rather than the cassette of course).

-However, for the purposes of this paper, the cassette mechanisms were very similar on all models and the servicing is the same.
-The paper sets out to guide the complete novice through servicing the mechanism on any model of spectrum to improve loading and saving performance.
+However, for the purposes of this guide, the cassette mechanisms were very similar on all models and the servicing is the same.
+The guide sets out to guide the complete novice through servicing the mechanism on any model of spectrum to improve loading and saving performance.
 All photographs used are from the black +2A model.

 Items and Tools Required